 - A description of lessons learned from grant activities;

-- An overview of the identified pathway and the plan for implementing the pathway;
+- An overview of the identified pathway and the plan for implementing the pathway, or actions conducted to fulfill the implementation plan;

-- An assessment of the process of developing the pathway plan in terms of challenges and successes; and
+- An assessment of the process of developing and/or implementing the pathway plan in terms of challenges and successes; and

 - A reflection on the level of satisfaction with the supports received during this process.